yongboy/pobox/README.md

 - Provide default filter functions in a new module

 ## Changelog
+- 1.0.3: Add pobox:query() interface, and active(BoxPid) for easy use
 - 1.0.2 (master/in progress): explicitly specify `registered` to be `[]` for
                               relx compatibility
 - 1.0.1: fixing bug where manually dropped messages (with the active filter)